wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

     UseCaseSensitiveUsernameForCacheKeys = false
     ```

-    For secondary user stores, add the following configurations to the `<userstore>.xml` file in the `<IS_HOME>/repository/deployment/server/userstores` folder.
+    For secondary user stores, add the following configurations to the `<userstore>.xml` file found in the `<IS_HOME>/repository/deployment/server/userstores` directory.

     ``` xml
     <Property name="CaseInsensitiveUsername">false</Property>